A bracing account of liberalism’s most radical critics introducing one of the most controversial movements of the twentieth century

 Oswald Spengler, a German historian and lapsed academic, made use of cultural relativism by imagining cultures—and the civilizations they produce—as discrete and hermetically-sealed entities that provide “perceptual frameworks” through which all of reality is inevitably mediated to their adherents.
 There is no “objective” reality outside of these civilizational frameworks, and there is no transmissibility of symbolic contents from one culture to another.
 Spengler imagined cultures as pseudo-biological organisms with their own life cycles.
 Each culture is “born” (under somewhat mysterious circumstances), as a kind of form or world-egg that contains from its inception every possible expression of its core ideal or “prime symbol”.
 Western culture—Spengler terms it “Faustian”—has as its prime symbol an egoistic striving to propel oneself into the infinite through the self-driven surpassing of natural, intellectual, and spiritual boundaries.
 Rose quotes Spengler declaring, “The entire Faustian ethic is an ‘excelsior’—the fulfillment of an ‘I’. . .
 Here Luther is completely at one with Nietzsche, Popes with Darwinians, Socialists with Jesuits.”
 Faustianism is a war against human finitude.

 The Faustian culture was not a product of Christianity; rather, Faustian man adopted Christianity, which had hitherto been the artifact of a Magian (Middle Eastern) culture centered around a dualism of man and God and the submission of the former to the latter, and refashioned it in his own image.
 Roughly a thousand years ago, Faustian man transformed Christianity from a religion based on the worship of God into an altar to his own self-transcendence.
 Spengler believed that the return of primitive Christianity in his own time, which he disdained as socialistic and bound by an earthly morality of compassion and egalitarianism, heralded the decline of Western civilization.
 He imagined God merely as human finitude itself, a natural taboo to be transgressed, and he set his cherished (and entirely invented) Faustian man in dialectical opposition to Him.
-He had no familiarity, it seems, with the Christian concept of divine-human union: the notion that God and Man are engaged in one work of human deification whereby the infinite fills nature as nature, hypostatized in Man, becomes sufficiently humanized, through the renunciation of the “Faustian” ego, to receive it.
+He had no familiarity, it seems, with the Christian concept of divine-human union: the notion that God and Man are engaged in one work of human deification whereby the infinite fills nature while nature, hypostatized in Man, becomes sufficiently humanized, through the renunciation of the “Faustian” ego, to receive it.

 Like Spengler, Julius Evola, an Italian esotericist and philosopher (and the only writer featured in this book who I’ve actually read), perceived a fundamental antagonism between the mundane and the transcendent.
 But unlike Spengler, who believed that each culture had its own version of transcendence that was inextricably linked to its own symbolic economy, Evola believed in a perennial unicity of transcendence; and following René Guénon, he theorized that an original prehistoric tradition, perfectly reflective of the transcendent order, could be discerned through esoteric readings of ancient texts.
-Whereas Spengler’s Faustian man transcended the God of Nature to grasp the infinite, Evola sought to reenlist the divine in service of a natural order that reflected a transcendent, immutable, and unquestionable blueprint for human civilization, and to the authority of which humanity was thus obligated to submit itself, or else fall into a state of chaotic barbarism described by various texts as the “Kali Yuga” or the “Age of the Wolf”.
+Whereas Spengler’s Faustian man transcended the God of Nature to grasp the infinite, Evola sought to reenlist the divine in service of a natural order that reflected a transcendent, immutable, and unquestionable blueprint for human civilization, and to the authority of which humanity was thus obligated to submit itself, or else fall into a state of chaotic barbarism described by various texts as the “Kali Yuga” or the “Age of the Wolf."

-Evola, much like Joseph de Maistre, was preoccupied with the question of how any authority could justify itself in a modern world with no universally-recognized transcendent horizon, in which men made their own laws and elevated their own leaders on the basis of their own disparate and irreconcilable wills.
+Evola, much like Joseph de Maistre, was preoccupied with the question of how any authority could justify itself in a modern world with no universally-recognized transcendent horizon: in which men made their own laws and elevated their own leaders on the basis of their own disparate and irreconcilable wills.
 Men cannot really take seriously laws that they themselves have made; such laws will necessarily be seen as arbitrary expressions of the power of those who imposed them, and so an inherent lawlessness prevails in modern societies, dragging them into decay and dissolution.
 Accepting the modern premise that every society’s concept of the sacred order flows from political power, Evola’s project was to resacralize the state, making its authority absolute and unquestionable.
 Evola sought the restoration of the imperial cult; a photo negative of the self-referential groundlessness of political authority in modern life.

-His primary enemy in this struggle was Christianity, which did not believe in the sacrality of the world as it is, but instead believed that the world was in captivity to malevolent intermediate forces and was thus in need of a spiritual liberation and redemption that could only break into the world in the form of a God who also transcended it.
+His primary enemy in this struggle was Christianity, which did not believe in the sacrality of the world as it is, but rather that the world was in captivity to malevolent intermediate forces and was thus in need of a spiritual liberation and redemption that could only break into the world in the form of a God who also transcended it.
 Christianity thus produced a bifurcation in Western culture between sacred and secular authority—Guelphs and Ghibellines.
 Evola, the consummate Ghibelline, would have liked to see the sacred subsumed under the secular.
 The Holy Roman Emperor, rather than the Pope, should have been the true Vicar of Christ.
 A thoroughgoing statist, Evola praised Mussolini’s observation that the state created the nation rather than the other way around.

 In essence, Evola wanted to counter the perpetual questioning, bickering, and criticism of modern life by reestablishing the sacred character of the world as it presents itself to us: